 At local politics there is no need for left-wing or right-wing, STIP has a pro-active stance on issues and treats every problem with a pragmatic view.
 Our key political points are:

-- Economic growth through innovation: Strengthen Delft as a city of Technology by developing a good relation with the TU as well as regional partners, invest in concepts such as YES!Delft (initiated by STIP), Bacinol and Technopolis.
+- Economic growth through innovation: Strengthen Delft as a city of Technology by developing a good relation with the TU as well as regional partners, invest in concepts such as YES!Delft (technology start-up incubator), Bacinol and Technopolis.

-- An attractive cultural Delft where the lovely inner city as well as festival area Lijm & Cultuur (initiative of STIP) are used for events, concerts and festivals for the whole city and the cities around Delft.
+- An attractive cultural Delft: where the lovely inner city as well as festival area Lijm & Cultuur are used for events, concerts and festivals for the whole city and the cities around Delft.
 A city with a lively cultural scene with a mix of history and innovation will be more attractive for people to live in, and also to visit.

-- A balanced housing market with sufficient housing for students, starters and expats.
-Thanks to STIP it is city policy to have built 3600 new student houses by 2016.
-This can be by building large student housing complexes such as X-ray (Röntgenweg) and at the Rotterdamseweg.
+- A balanced housing market: Sufficient housing for students, starters and expats.
+Thanks to STIP 3600 new student houses where built in the last 4 years.
+This where complexes such as X-ray (Röntgenweg) and at the Rotterdamseweg.
 But also at the Stieltjesweg and by allowing students to create their own housing in old office buildings (Aan 't Verlaat) where students can live together with shared facilities.

-- Improve cycling in Delft by having good cycling paths through the city, and enough parking spaces at the station as well as the inner city to make Delft more easily reachable.
+- Improve cycling in Delft: By having good cycling paths through the city, and enough parking spaces at the station as well as the inner city to make Delft more easily reachable.

-- Improve government services by allowing more services to be done online as well as offering services in different languages.
+- Improve government service: By allowing more services to be done online as well as offering services in different languages.
 Furthermore, the parking officers should be hosts of this city rather than ticket officers.